A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: How XAI techniques are used to support SE tasks?

 \subsubsection{Exploratory Data Analysis.}

-Fig. \ref{XAIBT} delineates the application status of different types of explanation approaches in 21 previously summarized SE tasks.
-Overall, feature attribution is the most prevalent explainability technique in XAI4SE research, followed by interpretable model, domain knowledge, and attention mechanism.
-Given the flexibility of feature attribution in model adaptation, the popularity of such types of XAI techniques is not surprising.
-Meanwhile, the prevalence of interpretable model is also expected, as they are inherently more understandable to humans and can serve as surrogate models to explain individual predictions of complex deep neural networks, which are more common in AI4SE approaches.
+Overall, \emph{Out-of-the-Box Toolkit} is the most prevalent explainability technique in XAI4SE research, followed by \emph{Interpretable Model}, \emph{Domain Knowledge}, and \emph{Attention Mechanism}.
+Given the rapid development of the XAI community, the popularity of out-of-the-box toolkit and attention mechanism is not surprising.
+Meanwhile, the prevalence of interpretable model is also logical, as they are inherently more understandable to humans and can serve as surrogate models to explain individual predictions of complex deep neural networks, which are more common in AI4SE approaches.
 Due to the diversity of SE data, domain knowledge-based explanations are also popular.
 The explanations are intended to give control back to the user by helping them understand the model and offering additional insights into the input data.

 In addition to the prevalence, selecting the most suitable explanation approach for a specific task is also a crucial aspect that needs to be carefully considered.
-We extracted the selection rationales for XAI techniques from selected primary studies, and classified them into the following three categories:
+We further extracted the selection rationale for XAI techniques from the primary studies, and classified them into the following three categories:

 \textbf{Task Fitness.} Given the inherent differences in feature engineering and functional requirements among various AI4SE workflows, some studies selected XAI techniques based on their characteristics and fitness with target SE tasks.
-For instance, the explanations for most of the metric-based AI4SE pipelines (e.g., defect prediction \cite{Pyexplainer}, OSS sustainability prediction \cite{DBLP:conf/sigsoft/Xiao0XZ023}, and incident prediction \cite{DBLP:conf/sigsoft/ZhaoCWPWWZFNZSP20}) were derived by using interpretable models, such as decision tree or RuleFit \cite{RuleFit}, thanks to their strong ability to analyze and extract human-understandable rules from hand-crafted feature metrics.
+For instance, the explanations for most of the feature engineering-based AI4SE pipelines (e.g., defect prediction \cite{Pyexplainer} and OSS sustainability prediction \cite{DBLP:conf/sigsoft/Xiao0XZ023}) were derived by using interpretable models, such as decision tree or RuleFit \cite{RuleFit}, thanks to their strong ability to analyze and extract human-understandable rules from hand-crafted feature metrics which are usually limited.

 \textbf{Model Compatibility.} Since certain crafted XAI techniques have strict application scenarios, e.g., requiring the internal architecture or parameter information of to-be-explained models, some researchers determined the most suitable XAI techniques from those compatible with their employed models \cite{IVDETECT,DBLP:conf/kbse/0007LY0CWM22,DBLP:conf/issta/HuWLPWZ023}.
 For instance, due to the great performance of deconvolution \cite{DBLP:conf/eccv/ZeilerF14} in providing visual explanations for CNN-based applications, Ren et al. \cite{DBLP:journals/tosem/RenXXLWG19} leveraged a targeted backtracking technique to extract prominent phrases that contribute most to the decision whether the comment is a SATD or not from the input comment as explanations.